 You may be thinking about purchasing a used espresso machine to get your caffeine fix in order but still be kind to your wallet.
 But, in order to save on both ends, you may be wondering, where can you buy used espresso machines?
 That’s where we come in!
 Below, we’re discussing what to look for when buying a used machine, as well as some resources for purchasing.

-When you buy a new piece of coffee equipment, you’re offered the confidence that you’re purchasing a machine that works properly and is free from any defects.
+When you buy a new piece of coffee equipment, you’re offered the confidence that you are purchasing a machine that works properly and is free from any defects.
 On the other hand, used or refurbished machines aren’t new, can have issues, and often come with limited warranties or none at all.
-So, why buy one?
+So, why buy a used espresso machine?

 What to Look for in Used Espresso Machines